imazen/resizer/readme.md

 #### Changes

-We've made some major changesin V.4.
+We've made some major changes in V.4.
 Check out our [changelog](https://github.com/imazen/resizer/blob/develop/CHANGES.md) for more details.

 #### License
 Over half of ImageResizer's plugins are available under the Apache 2.0 license.
 See [license.txt for details]( https://github.com/imazen/resizer/blob/develop/license.txt).